U.S. Military Retirees of the Philippines Group

 5. Remember this promise?
 “You [beneficiaries] will be responsible for your deductible and cost shares, but you will not be required to make up-front payments.”
 The majority of specialty providers including anesthesiologists, see Availability of Services above, are not approved and there are blanket waivers for them.
 That means in all of these cases you will have to make up-front-payments and you will have to break out the local global bill in accordance with the U.S. billing standards and cost the procedures before you can file the claim.

 6. Let’s consider a recent additional policy change that we call “Cherry Picking”.
 I hate to be redundant but again let’s review what TMA promised, “ You will not have to file claims for medical care received by an Approved Provider.”
 As of now that has all changed.
 You see TMA is allowing approved providers to decide which procedures they will provide and process claims and which they will require you to pay for up front and file your own claims.
 The first exception came when TMA admitted that their CMAC is outdated and does not reflect the local usual and customary fees charged everyone else.
 So they officially sanctioned St Luke’s, an approved provider for outpatient services, to force beneficiaries to pay up front for PET Scans and then file a claim.
 They even admit in writing that they will not reimburse the patient for a significant portion of the cost.
 This opens the door for any provider to decide he doesn’t feel he will make enough based on the CMAC and demand payment up front for those procedures.
-For example surgery, cataract removal etc. See The Demo; Best of all possible worlds and the worst of all possible worlds.
+For example surgery, cataract removal etc. See Clarification on External Purchase of Hospital Supplies While Receiving Inpatient Care.

 Considering the above, we feel the second major criteria under access to care, Affordability of Services, is somewhat of a failure due to so many exceptions to the claim that beneficiaries will not be required to make up-front payments.
 But because most inpatient stays, at least the hospital portion, currently still fits their claim we give them a grade of C- in this area.